 If you had an annular feature on the exterior of the tool in a cross-section, you would need some slide or lifter to get this geometry out of the way with this particular annular snap.
 There is a technique to get this out of the slide or out of the hollow of your core if you need it to.
 It is dependent on the material used.
 Since it will share this area, you can’t do it with glass field material or hard materials like polycarbonate.

 Still, with something softer like nylon or even PBT polypropylene, high-density polyethylene, you can get this feature to snap out of the cavity record block.
-As a result, you can apply the 1:3 rule, which states that the breadth of the feature should be three times its height.
-You also have a lead-in and lead-out radius; anything sharp here will be shared out fully when this goes to expel and pop off.
+The 1:3 rule applies, stating that the feature should have three times the breadth compared to its height.
+There are also lead-in and lead-out radii, where sharp elements are fully distributed during expulsion or popping off.

 The draft consists of angled wall pieces.
 The draft is required on injection molded parts because, without it, the object will not come out of the mold smoothly and will leave scrape marks.
 Also, if your section is textured or contains geometry, it will be ripped out if it is not sketched.